St Fillan's Kirk, Seat and Well: The old kirk and churchyard

 The church bell bears the inscription "CAROLVS HOG ME FECIT 1618" although it was recast in 1844.
 It was removed from the kirk and hung in a tree at Barochan House, home of the Flemings of the Fleming Aisle, seeing daily use.
 The bell is now kept in the parish church and rung once a year before the annual service on the first Sunday in July, the saint's feast day.

 A 6th century bronze Byzantine coin and a pewter crucifix of medieval date were found in amongst the ruins of the church.
 A part of a knight's gravestone, bearing part of a sword, has been found built into the church walls.

-The abandoned church saw some degree of maintenance over the years and in 1955 the walls were in good condition and showed signs of being cared for.
+The abandoned church saw some degree of maintenance over the years and in 1955, the walls were in good condition and showed signs of being cared for.
 The church interior was used for burials in the 19th century with the addition of the Barochan Aisle, iron railings partitioning off the east end and plaques mounted on the walls in several places.
-However the effect of the elements in this exposed location together with plant growth was causing serious damage and an extensive restoration project was undertaken and completed by 2014.
+However, the effect of the elements in this exposed location together with plant growth was causing serious damage and an extensive restoration project was undertaken and completed by 2014.

 Churchyard

 The graveyard surrounding the church was still in use as late as 1856.
 The old font is recorded to have been built into the boundary wall of the cemetery.
-Grave recording has identified 58 grave monuments and two possible grave footings and resistivity work located an earlier wall that was oval and therefore in keeping with ancient churchyards.
+Grave recording has identified 58 grave monuments and two possible grave footings and resistivity work located on an earlier wall that was oval and therefore in keeping with ancient churchyards.